DOL-Translations/lupin-III/README.md

 # Current road map for the project (No specific order):

-Add support for History fix on disc (currently only available as an external Action Replay code)
+Add support for History fix on disc (currently only available as an external Gecko code)

 Look into adding new fonts. (post-release)

-Translate submenus (graphics).
-Every menu option is actually a pre-made image, so new assets will have to be made to replace it. (almost complete)

-Grammar, spacing, making sure dialogue is lined up with itself, also fixing.
-Sometimes the characters will finish a sentence, then start a new sentence due to space limitations.
-Also sometimes, a line won't finish, and will bleed into the next sentence, so the sentence doesn't flow perfectly.
-Lots of testing will have to be done to adjust these things.
+Fix audio popping issues in disc 2